osmontero/mframe/README.md

 - Each index maintains its own data structure
 - Consider memory usage when storing large datasets
 - Use `Stats()` to monitor memory usage
+- Regex patterns are cached to improve performance (configurable cache size)

 ### 5. **Concurrent Access**